Skin turgor is the skin's elasticity. It is the ability of skin to change shape and return to normal.

 Common causes of poor skin turgor are:

-Connective tissue disorders such as scleroderma and Ehlers-Danlos syndrome can affect the elasticity of the skin.
-These connective tissue disorders do not have to do with fluids.
+Connective tissue disorders such as scleroderma and Ehlers-Danlos syndrome can affect the elasticity of the skin, but this is not related to the amount of fluid in the body.

 You can quickly check for dehydration at home.
 Pinch the skin over the back of the hand, on the abdomen, or over the front of the chest under the collarbone.
 This will show skin turgor.